beamparticle/beamparticle/README.md

 making the life of developer easy in realising dynamic code patching and reprogrammability more approachable.
-This project can be used as a standalone engine or can be embedded in another Erlang project, while much of what will be demonstrated is based out of its standalone deployment.
+This project can be used as a standalone engine or can be embedded in another Erlang project.

 ## The Design